olojac/pillar/README.md

 - Lightweight:
   - Only ruby, no javascript
-  - No dependecies except for rails
+  - Activesupport is the only dependecies
   - Only adds one method to your model
 - Flexible
-  - Can be include to both models and "view objects"
+  - Can be included to any class
-  - You can easily specify your ordering and pagination scopes, should work with almost every ORM
   - Replace labels and icons by overrighting default view helpers
   - Default values for ActiveRecord